lemelon/cozysdk-client/api.md

 `description` is going to be showned when a user installs your application.
 So I advise you to be persuasive and explain why it needs to access your `Contact` data.

-This is just an example but if you want to work with Emails for example, you'll just need to add "Message" as a cozy-permission and name it as a docType in the define function.
+This is just an example but if you want to work with Emails for example, you'll just need to add `Message` as a cozy-permission and name it as a docType in the define function.

 Also, in cozy, if the data-system doesn't recognize a docType name, it will create a new one and you'll be able to interact with it.